major1xu/CoronaVirus/Math-Algorithm.md

 math / algorithm problems

 1. I rememeber this problem as it was the middle school entrance exam when I graduating from 5th grade in Zhenhai County, Zhejiang Province.
 This is the last problem on the Math test and I believe very few kids solved it: I did not solved it during the exam either.
 Here it goes...
 It takes 1 hour from Peter to walk from point A to point B; it takes Mike 2 hours to walk from point B to A. If they start at the same time, Peter from point A walking toward point B, Mike started at point B walking toward A. How long will it take before they meet (assume point A to B is a straight line).
+I will put the answer in the end.

 2. I rememeber this problem as it was the key algorithm (or gotcha) problem when I was interview for my first programmer job.
 It seems like a widely used problem.
 Here it goes...
 There are 8 balls, one is heavier than the rest 7, and there is a scale balance that can tell which side is heavier.
 Try to use as fewer attempts possible to find the "heavier" ball.
 This ball can be expanded to something like this: if one has 3 chances, how many (as many as possible) balls can he / she have to find out the lone "heavier" ball?